-Do you remember when former President George W. Bush gave a speech congratulating America for a "job well done" back in 2003?
+Do you remember when former President George W. Bush gave a speech congratulating America for completing the mission in Iraq back in 2003?
 That took place aboard the USS Abraham Lincoln (and is probably a moment the former POTUS would probably like to take back for obvious reasons but let's stay on track here).

 The mission hasn't been accomplished, at least not yet.

 In May of 2017, the nuclear-powered aircraft carrier was redelivered back to the Navy after undergoing nearly a four-year mid-life Refueling and Complex Overhaul.

 Approximately 2.5 million hours of labor were committed to the overhaul and restoration of this legendary aircraft carrier.